percona/pmm/docs/using/platform/dbaas.md

     ![!](../../_images/PMM_DBaaS_DB_Cluster_Delete.png)

+!!! important alert alert-warning "Important"
-> <b style="color:goldenrod">Important</b> Deleting a cluster in this way also deletes any attached volumes.
+    Deleting a cluster in this way also deletes any attached volumes.

 ### Edit a DB Cluster